gopheracademy/gopheracademy-web/content/gophercon-2017/writing-a-successful-gophercon-proposal.md

 # Keep it relevant

 GopherCon is not a general programming conference, the GopherCon audience are expecting to hear about Go.

+This doesn't mean we're only seeking talks about Go, the language.
-This doesn't have to be just Go the language, there's an entire ecosystem of libraries, services, projects, and companies who are using Go to solve problems.
+There's an entire ecosystem of libraries, services, projects, and companies who are using Go to solve problems, and that is just as, if not more, interesting than a talk about the internals of the Go runtime, or design best practices.

 If your proposal doesn't mention Go at all, or a reader could substitute the name of another programming language for Go without changing the message of your proposal, you need to dig deeper to find the relevance for a Go programming audience.